eclipse-sumo/sumo/docs/web/docs/Data/Scenarios.md

     project](https://web.archive.org/web/20170716120720/http://www.colombo-fp7.eu/).

 !!! caution
-    The scenario is known to have lots of collisions due to unsafe traffic lights and some invalid junction definitions.
-Furthermore it is quite jammed
+    This scenario is known to have lots of collisions due to unsafe traffic lights and some invalid junction definitions.
+It is also quite jammed.

 # Synthetic scenarios